Ellen Greenberg

 Dr. Osbourne ruled the death a homicide.

-Dr. Osborne ruled the death a
+Dr. Osborne ruled the death a suicide

-Ellen Greenberg Bruises
+Ellen Greenberg Injuries – Bruises

 A pathologist at the medical examiner’s office noted multiple bruises while performing Ellen Greenberg’s autopsy.
 Later, after reviewing the photos, an outside pathologist working with the Greenberg family wrote that the bruises “were consistent with a repeated beating.”
 Ellen Greenberg had 20 knife wounds and at least 11 bruises.
 Authorities said she killed herself